vladyslavpustovit/Team_NetflixApp_Frontend-React/README.md

 ## This application is an Academic Project

 ## Description
-`Cinex is a full-stack web application created by the team of 3 Intec Brussel students`
+`Cinex is a full-stack web application created by the team of 3 Intec Brussel students.`